cwwang1979/ETMIL-SL-SMFA/README.md

 - Python (3.7.11), h5py (2.10.0), opencv-python (4.2.0.34), PyTorch (1.10.1), torchvision (0.11.2), pytorch-lightning (1.2.3).

 #### Download
-Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1-b5eWTe-J2kSx8BwnLF6wcGbTgKyA7N7/view?usp=drive_link) file.
+Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1jQRKKcIbgVhmQj-Pj_LB-rk1V4rrbC9F/view?usp=drive_link) file.
 (For reviewers, "..._cwlab" is the password to decompress the file.)

 ## Steps
-#### 1.Installation
+#### 1. Installation

 Please refer to the following instructions.
 ```